Mel Karade Rabba

-Mel Karade Rabba is a 2010 Punjabi film directed by Navaniat Singh and written by Dheeraj Rattan; produced by Rajan Batra and Vivek Ohri; it stars Jimmy Sheirgill and Neeru Bajwa in the lead roles.
-Pop singer Gippy Grewal made his acting debut as the antagonist with the film.
+Mel Karade Rabba is a 2010 Indian Punjabi-language film directed by Navaniat Singh and written by Dheeraj Rattan.
+It was produced by Rajan Batra and Vivek Ohri.
+It stars Jimmy Sheirgill and Neeru Bajwa.
+Pop singer Gippy Grewal made his acting debut with the film.
 Amar Noorie, Sunita Dhir and Shavinder Mahal also make appearances.

-The film released on 16 July 2010.
+The film was theatrically released on 16 July 2010.